kverrier/Combo-Trainer/README.markdown

 for each move in the sequence.
 Once the simulation is finished, the user can repeat the practice process as often as desired to establish consistent accuracy.

-## Notes

-The hosted live version is slightly different from this source code.
-In this version, I am in the process of adding a user authentication system so that user can have their own personal combos.
-The system works;
-however, there is a need to make sure the right user interface shows up at the right time (e.g. Log Off button should only show if the user is logged in).